christofolo/christofolo.github.io/musictheory.md

 1. The 1st fret of the low E string is the note F.
 2. Move __2__—The 3rd fret is G.
 3. Move __2__—The 5th fret is A.
 4. Move __1__—The 6th fret has two names.
-A♯ or B♭ (pronounced "B Flat").
+A♯ or B♭.
 The scale already has an A (5th fret), so the correct name to use is B♭.
 5. Move __2__—The 8th fret is C.
 6. Move __2__—The 10th fret is D.
 7. Move __2__—The 12th fret is E.